 When foam or bubbles form when you open a can, this is another sign that anaerobic bacteria is present in the food.
 This type of bacteria can cause botulism and it can get you killed.
 The food is no longer safe to eat and you need to discard of it properly.
 This expiration sign happens usually in meats and low-acid foods such as beans and corn.

-The expiration signs listed in this article should be common knowledge not only for those who want to build a survival pantry, but for anyone that plans on eating preserved foods.
+The expiration signs listed in this article should be common knowledge.
+It should be known not only by those who want to build a survival pantry, but for anyone that plans on eating preserved foods.
 Some may argue that when SHTF, the taste test will be the only thing they will rely on to establish if the food is still safe to eat, but that depends on the circumstances.
 While it may be true that food may still be safe to eat long after its expiration date, in a crisis situation eating “spoiled” food is a gamble.

 Stay safe and God Bless!